glennhickey/hal2sg/README.md

 `output.sql` Output text file listing INSERT commands for Sequences, Joins and Paths (for each input sequence) in the graph.

-**None of the options except `--targetGenomes` (and the standard HAL caching options) work.**
+* **None of the options except `--targetGenomes` (and the standard HAL caching options) work.**

-Please ignore voluminous garbage printed to stdout.
+* Please ignore voluminous garbage printed to stdout.
+* SQL output needs work.
+Obvious things are directly updating db; figuring out what References are and creating them; using the proper Path format..

 ## sory state of affairs (Update April 13)